Relationship Between Charge And Current

 On a fundamental level, it tells us that the amount of charge that flows through a conductor is proportional to the amount of current that passes through it.
 This knowledge is essential to the operation of virtually every electrical device and system in our lives—from the simple battery-operated flashlight to the complex power grid that supplies electricity to homes and businesses.
 In addition, understanding this relationship allows us to make more informed decisions about how we use electricity, helping us to use energy more efficiently and cost-effectively.

-ALSO READ: Relationship Between Gdp And Unemployment
+ALSO READ: What Is The Relationship Between The Environment And Phenotype

 Applications of the relationship in electronics